-Currently, you can only avoid quarantine on arrival from amber list countries if you have been fully vaccinated under the UK vaccination programme, the UK vaccine programme overseas, or fully vaccinated under an approved vaccination programme in Europe or the USA (not all are recognised in England).
 Please be aware that this is also subject to exceptions and change.
 If you are arriving from a red list country, you must follow the UK government rules and quarantine in a managed hotel even if you have been fully vaccinated.

 What does fully vaccinated mean?